core-wg/transport-indication/draft-ietf-core-transport-indication.md

   can probably publish something like `</>;rel=has-unique-proxy` to do so.

-  This'd help applications justify when they can elide the Uri-Host, even when no different protocols are involved.
+  This'd help applications justify when they can elide the Uri-Host, even when no different transports are involved.

 * Advertising under a stable name: